St Paul's College, Manly

-Traditions

-The College Year begins with Mass, usually celebrated at Mary Immaculate Church, Manly, in which parish the college was founded and is situated.
-The local Catholic clergy provide chaplaincy services and liturgical support.

-Assemblies throughout the year commemorate religious festivals and special occasions: Ash Wednesday and Lent, ANZAC Day, Holy Week and Easter, Remembrance Day, Advent and Christmas.
-Students and staff together raise funds for charitable purposes: Project Compassion, Catholic Mission, Society of St Vincent de Paul.

-The Dux of the college and other prize-winners are recognised at the annual Year in Review.
-The college awards a number of trophies, plates, and cups to high achieving sportsmen.

-Support for the college and community spirit are generated by the Parents' and Friends' Association.

 College crest

 The shield of the college displays the Cross of Christ, the proudly-borne standard of the loyal and resilient disciple of Jesus.
 The Celtic form of the Cross hearkens back to the foundation of the college by the Christian Brothers, who were themselves founded by an Irishman, Edmund Ignatius Rice.
 The star stands for the Blessed Virgin Mary, specially invoked locally under her title "Star of the Sea" in honour of the unfailing guidance and direction she gives to travellers and pilgrims.
 The colours are also deeply symbolic: in heraldry, red is often associated with zeal and courage, and black with luxuriance - together, the colours speak of the hope of every member of the college for personal success, which comes through hard striving in all circumstances.
 The shield is laid on an open scroll which bears the name of the college patron, St Paul the Apostle, and the motto, Prima Primum (First things first).